 Parents have the right to decline ELL services for their child.
 Direct ELL program questions to the school's ELL program advisor or the school Administrator in charge of ELL services.

 Parent Notice Regarding Section 504 of the Rehabilitation Act of 1973 - Programs for Students with Disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination against persons with a disability in any program receiving federal financial assistance.
 Section 504 defines a person with a disability as anyone who...

 The school district has the responsibility to provide accommodations and services to eligible individuals with disabilities.
 The district acknowledges its responsibility under Section 504 to avoid discrimination in policies and practices regarding its personnel and students.
 No discrimination against any person with a disability shall knowingly be permitted in any program or practice in the school.

-If you have questions, please see the PCSD Section 504 page and/or contact your school's 504 coordinator (Phyllis Suggett at PCHS or Tracy Sjostrom at PCLC), or the PCSD Special Education and Section 504 Director, Jennifer Slade, at 435-645-5600.
+If you have questions, please see the PCSD Section 504 web page and/or contact your school's 504 coordinator or the school Administrator in charge of 504 services.